enadzan/enadzan.github.io/index.md

 MassiveJobs.NET is inspired by [Sidekiq library for Ruby](https://sidekiq.org/), but has no association with it.

-### Why?

-MassiveJobs.NET allows running a large number of jobs, fast.
-An [automated test publishing and performing 100,000 jobs](https://github.com/enadzan/massivejobs-rabbitmq/blob/master/MassiveJobs.RabbitMqBroker.Tests/RabbitMqPublisherTest.cs#L43) runs under 10 secods on a developer machine (i5 7th Gen, 2c/4t), with a local RabbitMQ instance.
-This includes serializing 100,000 jobs to JSON, publishing them as messages to RabbitMQ, consuming them from RabbitMQ, deserializing them and invoking `Perform` method on each job (which only does an interlocked counter increase).

-Of course, depending of what your jobs are actually doing, network latencies, etc., you may have a different experience.
-But, the library itself will not get in your way and it gives you the option to distribute both publishers and consumers across multiple machines.

-Furthermore, jobs are executed in batches (100 by default, but configurable) and each batch is executed in one service scope.
-This can boost the performance of your jobs if they are communicating with a database.
-Since EF db contexts are usually a scope level resource in applications with dependency injection, you could configure your db context to begin a transaction on creation of DbContext and commit on dispose.
-Depending on your business logic this may not be feasible, but if yes, it would allow you to have one DB commit every 100 (or more) job executions.
-That, combined with multiple parallel workers, can significantly boost the performance of your DB intensive jobs.

 ### Features

 #### Simple job definition and publishing